We spend a day in Galway City, Ireland, enjoying the relaxed ambience, having a Guinness or two, and wishing Scotland could be like this.

 Strolling Around Galway City

 Right, it’s morning now.
-From Salthill to the centre of Galway is a pleasant 30 minute walk.
+From Salthill to the centre of Galway City is a pleasant 30 minute walk.
 Soon, from the Wolfe Tone Bridge, we saw the landmark Spanish Arch across the river.

 Testament to the long history of this port-city, this surviving chunk of 16th-century old town wall was itself a remodelling of a section of even earlier Norman Wall.